YuriyPelykh/DevOps_online_Kyiv_2021Q4/m5/task5.1/readme.md

 The basics of Linux were learned, namely:
 ## Part 1
  1. Logging in to the system as root.
- 2. Changing the password and examination the basic parameters of the command "passwd":
+ 2. Changing the password and examination the basic parameters of the command **passwd**:
  ![Screen1](./task_images/Screenshot_1.png)
  When changing a user's password it's hash saves to the system file /etc/shadow:
  ![Screen2](./task_images/Screenshot_2.png)
- 3. Determination of the users registrations in the system, as well as what commands they execute with commands "who" and "w":
+ 3. Determination of the users registrations in the system, as well as what commands they execute with commands **who** and **w**:
  ![Screen3](./task_images/Screenshot_3.png)
  An additional information can be gleaned from the above command execution:
    - FROM - an IP-address, which user is connected from.